atrisovic/weather-panel.github.io/content/5_geographical-unit-data.md

 their use in data analysis.

 Describing shapes requires specialized data formats.
-The most common data format is a ESRI Shapefile, and we will focus on these for this tutorial.
+The most common data format is an ESRI Shapefile, and we will focus on these for this tutorial.
 You may also encounter GDB (common in hydrology), GeoJSON (used with web interfaces), KXML (used by Google Earth), and OSM (from OpenStreetMap) files.
 All of these can be converted to Shapefiles, using GIS software like QGIS.

 A shapefile also stores geometry and attribute information for the spatial features in a data set.
 The geometry for a feature is stored as a shape comprising a vector of coordinates.
-Area features are represented as closed loop, double-digitized polygons [technical guide].
+Area features are represented as a closed-loop, double-digitized polygons.
 The shapes together with data attributes linked to each shape create the representation of geographic data like countries, rivers and lakes.

 Despite its name indicating a singular file, a shapefile is actually a collection of at least three basic files that need to be stored in the same directory to be used.
 The three mandatory files have filename extensions `.shp`, `.shx` and `.dbf`.
 There may be additional files like `.prj` with the shape file’s projection information.
 All files must have the same name, for example: